MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/configuration-options-overview.md

 -   `IVsProjectCfg2` is marked optional in the configuration object, but is needed for output grouping support.

--   The config provider object is marked as an optional object, but the option is where to implement it.
+-   The Config Provider object is marked as an optional object, but the option is where to implement it.
 You may implement the object on the project object or on a separate object.

 -   `IVsCfgProvider2` is needed for platform support and configuration editing. `IVsCfgProvider` is sufficient if you do not implement that functionality.